 Since the BSP 2.7b4, Bluetooth support is added to the Toradex pre-built image through the kernel driver backports with BlueZ 5 bluetooth software stack.
 Please see the article below for instructions about how to cross-compile the driver backports:

-BlueZ 5 is already shipped in the Toradex pre-built image and is the software stack used for Bluetooth interaction.
+BlueZ 5 is already shipped in the pre-built Reference Images for Yocto Project and is the software stack used for Bluetooth interaction.

 Additional user space utilities can be added to a custom Linux image.
-For this an OpenEmbedded build is required.
-Please refer the following article for setup of the same:
+For this, a Yocto Project/OpenEmbedded build is required.
+Please refer to the following articles:

-IMAGE_INSTALL_append = " obexftp obex-data-server obex-client python-dbus python-pygobject python-pybluez"
+IMAGE_INSTALL_append = " obexftp obex-data-server python3 python3-dbus python3-pygobject python3-pybluez"

 A USB Bluetooth module should be detected after connecting it to the USB port (if using a Bluetooth USB dongle):